 So the candle inside this lantern burned from around 5:30 in the evening on Sunday until around 12 noon the following day when I happened to look out the sidelight window and noticed a “glow.”

 After burning for over 18 hours, this is as far as the candle had gotten!
 Can you believe that?
 Talk about a long lasting candle!
 It wouldn’t have hurt anything if it had burned down since it was inside a metal and glass lantern atop a brick porch, but WOW, had no idea any candle would last so long!
 I just checked on the bottom and it’s a Colonial Candle candle.
 Figures, they make awesome candles.

 One more funny story from the party.
 When I was getting ready for the party, I came across these he/she deer antlers in Dollar Tree.
 They were only $1 for a pack of two.
 The “girl” deer antlers are the cream-colored ones with the touch of fur around the headband.
 I placed one on the chair at each place setting, depending on who would be sitting there.
 I had 5 women and 3 men attending this party so I bought 5 sets to get the colors I needed.

 I forgot about the antlers and as everyone went into the dining room, I dashed into the kitchen to get something.
 When I came into the dining room, all my

 crazy friends dinner guests were wearing their antlers.
 I totally cracked up.
 I took this picture later in the evening when I realized not a single person had ever removed them.
 I figured they would be good sports and try them on…never guessed they would keep them on.
 We laughed all night about these antlers and no one ever took them off.
-I wonder if any neighbors drove by and looked in through the windows.
+I wonder if any neighbors drove or walked by and looked in through the windows. lol